Find your perfect value college

 9. Primary School Teachers

 The decision to work with young children as a primary school teacher, or an elementary school teacher, is rewarding and challenging.
-You set the foundation for your students that they will build on as they grow and learn.
+With an early childhood education degree, teachers set the foundation for students to build on as they grow and learn.
 You will teach multiple subjects to your students, including math, reading, science, and history.
 Elementary school teachers need the patience to handle the needs of their students.
 Primary school teachers have a bachelor’s degree in elementary education or related subjects.
 You may also need a state-issued certification.

 Salary expectations for a primary school teacher depend on your location.
 The median income for a primary school teacher is around $57,980 per year.
 The salary range for a primary school teacher is between $37,700 and $95,200 per year.
 Expect your salary to increase as you gain experience working with your students.